cielavenir/salsa-matplotlib/README.rst

 Matplotlib produces publication-quality figures in a variety of hardcopy formats and interactive environments across platforms.
-Matplotlib can be used in Python scripts, the Python and IPython shell, web application servers, and various graphical user interface toolkits.
+Matplotlib can be used in Python scripts, Python/IPython shells, web application servers, and various graphical user interface toolkits.